Why Is Social Support Important In Managing Chronic Conditions?

 Ask for other solutions.
 “What do you think we should do?”

 DEAR MAN and other communication skills can be very helpful when it comes to getting family members on board with your healthy living plan.
 If you are dealing with family members or friends who are offering harmful rather than helpful support, talk to your PCP if you have not done so already.
-They may be able to connect you with a diabetes educator, health coach, therapist, or support group that can teach you and your loved one ways to transform obstructive support into more helpful support.
+They may be able to connect you with a diabetes educator, health coach, therapist, support group, and other sources of support that can teach you and your loved one ways to transform obstructive support into more helpful support.